 SDG 8: Promote sustained, inclusive and sustainable economic growth, full and productive employment and decent work for allFind out more about our contribution to the UN SDGs

 We believe we can have the greatest impact on five of the UN SDGs through our networks, products and services and through the work of the Vodafone Foundation.

 Communications technology can play a critical role in empowering women to improve their lives and livelihoods.
 Through providing women with access to life-enhancing services, which help unlock socio-economic opportunities and championing the inclusion of women in the workplace, Vodafone is committed to SDG 5.
-Our approach also aligns to SDGs 4 and 8, as our mobile technologies also support improved education outcomes and drive financial inclusion.
+Our approach also aligns with SDGs 4 and 8, as our mobile technologies also support improved education outcomes and drive financial inclusion.